Demon Possession and Believers

 At the moment of spiritual birth, several major changes take place within the believer.
 The new believer becomes a new creature.

-“Therefore, if anyone is in Christ, he is a new creature; the old things have passed away; behold, new things have come” (2 Corinthians 5:17, Page 1809).
+Therefore if anyone is in Christ, he is a new creature; the old things have passed away; behold, new things have come.

-According to 1 Corinthians 5:17, Page 1809, old things inside a person passed away at the moment of salvation.
+According to 2 Corinthians 5:17, old things inside a person passed away at the moment of salvation.
 We also know that a new creature was born of God at that same moment of salvation.

 The new creature has been born of the seed of God, and it remains in the believer.
-God has no evil in Him at all (1 John 1:5, Page 1904).
+God has no evil in Him at all (1 John 1:5).
 Therefore, His seed does not contain any evil.
 Furthermore, the evil one cannot touch the one born of God.
-Therefore, we know that the new creature now indwelling the body of the believer cannot sin and the evil one cannot touch this new creature (1 John 5:18, Page 1909).
+Therefore, we know that the new creature now indwelling the body of the believer cannot sin and the evil one cannot touch this new creature (1 John 5:18).
 Of course, such teaching fits perfectly with our prior understanding that the believer will always have a choice about sinning.
 God will never allow the believer to be tempted beyond what that believer can bear.

 The Old Nature

 The old nature produces sin of every type.
 When a believer sins, sin dwelling in the members of the believer commits the sin, not the new creature.
 Therefore, Paul wrote: “So now, no longer am I the one doing it, but sin which dwells in me.”
-Paul distinguished himself from the sin causing him to do the very things he hates to do (Romans 7:15-16, Page 1767).
+Paul distinguished himself from the sin causing him to do the very things he hates to do (Romans 7:15-16).

 The Indwelling of the Holy Spirit

-Jesus promised His disciples that after He died, He would send the Holy Spirit to them (John 16:7, Page 1687).
-Jesus also promised that the Holy Spirit would no longer just abide with the disciples, but when He comes, He would begin to be in the disciples (John 14:17, Page 1785).
+Jesus promised His disciples that after He died, He would send the Holy Spirit to them (John 16:7).
+Jesus also promised that the Holy Spirit would no longer just abide with the disciples, but when He comes, He would be in the disciples (John 14:17).

-In fact, Paul described the Holy Spirit as the seal upon the believers for the day of redemption (Ephesians 4:30, Page 1831).
-Following the ascension of Jesus to heaven after He died on the cross, the Holy Spirit came down upon the believers at Pentecost (Acts 2:4, Page 1700).
+In fact, Paul described the Holy Spirit as the seal upon believers for the day of redemption (Ephesians 4:30).
+Following the ascension of Jesus to heaven after He died on the cross, the Holy Spirit came down upon the believers at Pentecost (Acts 2:4).
 The believers were filled with the Holy Spirit.
-Just as John the Baptist prophesied, Jesus would come and baptize all believers with the Holy Spirit (Mark 1:8, Page 1558).
+Just as John the Baptist prophesied, Jesus would come and baptize all believers with the Holy Spirit (Mark 1:8).
 That prophecy was fulfilled at Pentecost when Jesus baptized all the believers with the Holy Spirit.
-At that moment, the Holy Spirit came to abide in each believer, just as Jesus has prophesied in John 14:17 (Page 1785) and each believer was sealed in the Holy Spirit.
-We know that each believer has been baptized with Holy Spirit into the body of Christ (1 Corinthians 12:13, Page 1797).
-We also know that our physical body is the temple of the Holy Spirit (1 Corinthians 6:19, Page 1788).
+At that moment, the Holy Spirit came to abide in each believer, just as Jesus has prophesied in John 14:17 and each believer was sealed in the Holy Spirit.
+We know that each believer has been baptized with Holy Spirit into the body of Christ (1 Corinthians 12:13).
+We also know that our physical body is the temple of the Holy Spirit (1 Corinthians 6:19).
 Therefore, the Holy Spirit permanently abides in the believer.

 Demon Possession │ Believers